 Let's talk about sustainability—both for your career and the environment.
-Earning your certified general accountant (CGA) designation can do plenty for your career's sustainability; it'll arm you with in-demand financial skills suited for any industry.
-But, if you play your cards correctly, earning your CGA designation can push you towards an environmentally friendly career, too.
+Earning your Chartered Professional Accountant (CPA) designation can do plenty for your career's sustainability; it'll arm you with in-demand financial skills suited for any industry.
+But, if you play your cards correctly, earning your CPA designation can push you towards an environmentally-friendly career, too.
 How, you ask?
 By using your accounting superpowers for good—and working in green industries.

-That's what Helene Reolen, a student in the CGA program did.
+That's what Helene Reolen, a student in the legacy CGA program, did.
 After earning her designation, she became an accounting consultant for Down-to-Earth Solar Power Inc., an organization outfitting houses and buildings with renewable energy sources.
 (Via solar energy.
 Duh.)